 The is a choice of lightweight Aluminium soleplates, or a stainless steel version which is around 13g heavier or a tungsten weight that is another 20g.

-The San Diego putter I tired was the 35 inch model with the standard steel plate and the weight and balance of the putter was everything you would expect from a premium all metal putter.
+The San Diego putter I tried was the 35 inch model with the standard steel plate and the weight and balance of the putter was everything you would expect from a premium all metal putter.